Starshipping/PyLlamaRec/dataloader/templates/README.md

 - `description`: A short description of the template, with possible use cases.
 - `response_split`: The text to use as separator when cutting real response from the model output.

-No `{response}` placeholder was used, since the response is always the last element of the template and is just
+No `{response}` placeholder was used, since the response is always the last element of the template and is just to be concatenated to the rest.

+## Example template

+The default template,